HerolDinka/Outbound-Calendar/README.md

 (BUGS) <br>
 Berlin holidays return wrong JSON <br>
 New York timezone does not change <br>
-function function weekButtonClicked(firstDay) returns firstDay as undefined <br>
-currently add new client modal pops up on the wrong spot <br>
+currently add new client modal pops up on the wrong spot, most probably because div is not clickable <br>
+timeframes function does not create any new div because dayDivElement is not defined globally <br>
 <br>
 (TBD) <br>
 Both modals to trigger task creation in calendar <br>
 Creating an array from user inputs <br>
 Saving user input to LocalStorage (https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Client-side_storage) <br>
 Blocks to show how much full they are according to "max calls/power hour" specified in Settings (traffic light method) <br>
-Weekdays should only show working days <br>
 Holidays should show up with different font-style <br>
 Previous and Next Button to work on the different views <br>
 CSS on Modals <br>